This page uses javascript to help render elements, if you have problems please enable javascript.

 Create and submit a portfolio containing (please number these in your portfolio):

-1. A list of the WAC workshops (titles, semesters, years) attended by the candidate,
+1. A list of the WAC workshops (titles, semesters, years) completed by the candidate,

 2. A list of the candidate’s Student Learning Outcomes (SLOs) for ONE course in their discipline,